veprbl/mysqlpp/README-Visual-C++.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     The Visual Studio project files that come with MySQL++ have
     everything set up correctly for the common case.
 The biggest
-    assumption in the settings is that you're using MySQL 5.0
+    assumption in the settings is that you're building against the
-    (the newest version considered suitable for production use
+    current stable version of Connector/C, which gets installed here
-    at the time of this writing) and that you installed it in
+    at the time of this writing:
-    the default location:

-        C:\Program Files\MySQL\MySQL Server 5.0\
+        C:\Program Files\MySQL\MySQL Connector C 6.0.2\

     If you installed a different version, or it's in a different
+    directory, or you've installed the development files as part of
-    directory, you need to change the project file settings to
+    MySQL Server on the same machine, you need to change the project
-    reference the C API development files in that other location.
+    files to reference the C API development files in that other
+    location.
 There are two ways to do this.

-    The hard way is to make 4 different changes to 39 separate
+    The hard way is to make 4 different changes each to 39 separate
     project files.
 If you're a talented Visual Studio driver, you
     can do this in as little as about 5 or 6 steps.
 You might even
     get it right the first time.

+    The somewhat easier way is to open all these files in a text
+    editor that lets you make a global search and replace on all
+    open files.

     The easy way is to install Bakefile (http://bakefile.org/),
     change the value of the MYSQL_WIN_DIR variable near the top of